vadimdemedes/pastel/README.md

 ### Applying Changes

-After checking out the initial code for your new `pasteltest` CLI, you'll probably want to start making some changes to your code.
-In order to do this, you'll need to run -
+After checking out the initial code for your new `pasteltest` CLI app, you'll probably want to start making some changes to your code.
+To do this, you'll need to run -

 ```bash
 npm run dev